mathewtroy/pcc-pro/README.md

 - The program conducts automated tests using the predefined pattern 'qwerty'.
 - It displays the results and execution times for each algorithm.

+**Multithreading Mode:**
+- When 'T' is selected, the user chooses the size of the test file (small, normal, middle, default, big).
+- The program conducts multithreading tests using the predefined pattern 'qwerty'.
+- It displays the results and execution times for each algorithm.

 **Results of Program Execution and Time Measurements Comparing Single-Threaded and Multi-Threaded Versions:**

 [Results of tests and time measurements]